particle-iot/docs/src/content/reference/device-os/firmware.md

 For the Argon, the keep-alive is not generally needed.
 However, in unusual networking situations if the network router/firewall removes the port forwarded back-channels unusually aggressively, you may need to use a keep-alive.

+Keep-alives do not use Data Operations from your monthly or yearly quota.
+However, for cellular devices they do use cellular data, so setting it to a very small value can cause increased data usage, which could result in hitting the monthly data limit for your account.

 {{since when="1.5.0"}}